CONSTITUTION AND BYLAWS

 Section 5.
 Junior Membership

-Junior membership may be held by individual members engaged in a graduate training program directed towards a career in medical physics or a related field.
+Junior membership may be held by individual members engaged in a graduate training program or residency directed towards a career in medical physics or a related field.
 Documentation of training status shall be provided to the Secretary each year upon membership renewal.

 Section 6.
 Termination